 - Versatile.
 All the things you can do with glucose filled white rice, you can do with cauliflower rice.
 Except for maybe sushi?
 That would be difficult.

-- Quick cooking time.
+- Quick-cooking time.
 You guys, is it just me or does it feel like regular rice takes forever?
 Or, am I the only one that always forgets to start the rice until just before the main course is ready to be served?
 Any time I can make something fast is a win in my book!

 - It’s a million times more nutritious.
 Basically, I get fiber and protein (my two very favorite things) without eating any processed carbohydrates or animal products.
 Amazing.
+Imagine all the amazing and healthy recipes that can be made using a single head of cauliflower.

 Can Cauliflower Rice be frozen?

-You guys, make your own cauliflower rice!
+You guys, make your own fresh cauliflower rice!
 Now that you know how easy it is, let’s make a big batch and FREEZE IT OURSELVES!

 - Transfer to freezer-friendly bags, removing as much air as possible, and flatten.